thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-removed.md

 *See also*

-* [ListAccounts](/docs/core-api-ref-remote-procedure-calls-wallet-deprecated#listaccounts): lists accounts and their balances.
+* [ListAccounts](/docs/core-api-ref-remote-procedure-calls-removed#listaccounts): lists accounts and their balances.
-* [SendFrom](/docs/core-api-ref-remote-procedure-calls-wallet-deprecated#sendfrom): spends an amount from a local account to a dash address.
 * [SendToAddress](/docs/core-api-ref-remote-procedure-calls-wallet#sendtoaddress): spends an amount to a given address.

 ## SendFrom